chris1ding1/chris1ding1/content/Python Code Quality: Linting, Formatting, and Pre-commit Hooks.md

 ## pre-commit

-`pre-commit --version` should show you what version you're using.
+`uv run pre-commit --version` should show you what version you're using.

 ### Add a pre-commit configuration

 - create a file named: `.pre-commit-config.yaml`
-- you can generate a very basic configuration using `pre-commit sample-config`
+- you can generate a very basic configuration using `uv run pre-commit sample-config`

 Demo: